ossillate-inc/packj/README.md

 # Feature roadmap #

+* GitHub action for auditing a pull request (WIP, ETA: Oct'22).
 * Add support for other language ecosystems.
-Rust is a work in progress, and will be available in September '22 (last week).
+Rust is a work in progress, and will be available in December '22.
 * Add functionality to detect several other "risky" code as well as metadata attributes.

+Have a feature or support request?
+Please visit our [GitHub discussion page](https://github.com/ossillate-inc/packj/discussions/) or join our [discord community](https://discord.gg/8hx3yEtF) for discussion and requests.

 # Team #

 Packj has been developed by Cybersecurity researchers at [Ossillate Inc.](https://ossillate.com/team) and external collaborators to help developers mitigate risks of supply chain attacks when sourcing untrusted third-party open-source software dependencies.
 We thank our developers and collaborators.

 We welcome code contributions with open arms.
-Please join our [discord community](https://discord.gg/8hx3yEtF) for discussion and feature requests.
+See [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.
+Found a bug?
+Please open an issue.
+Refer to our [SECURITY.md](SECURITY.md) guidelines to report a security issue.

 # FAQ #